 This recipe was inspired by one particular online dating adventure during these years.
 This particular ex-boyfriend, who would probably consider himself a foodie, was proud of his signature dish that he prepared on multiple occasions.
 Actually, it was his only dish, but at least it was good.

 Obviously I stole it and made it my own over the years.
 Now, I have a salad that I can eat for days.
-It’s a little bit salty, a little sweet, and completely fresh.
+It’s a little bit salty, a little sweet.
 Try it and add your own twists.

 Quinoa Salad With Bell Peppers, Currants & Feta